 But more people thought, that if it bothered me, I should bring it up.
 I didn’t have to be defensive or nasty about it, just express that I prefer to be called Mrs. since that is how I still refer to myself when I write correspondence with parents or anyone else.

 I don’t like confrontation.
 I really don’t.
-I needed to do some of that since Mike died.
-It was important, but I can not stay in that state of life indefinitely.
+I needed to do some of that since Mike died with the lawsuit.
+It was important, but I can not continue to live in the state of anger and agitation indefinitely.

 This wasn’t too bad.
-I mentioned that I prefer to stay Mrs. and the people I told were super nice and understanding.
+I mentioned to our school secretaries that I prefer to stay Mrs. and the people I told were super nice and understanding.
 They thought I wanted the change because it made me sound younger.
 Does it?
 I thought that was what hair dye was for.

 Anyway, crisis averted.
 One thing this whole tragedy has taught me is that so many things are really not a big deal.
 If something bothers you, find a way to fix it.
 Nothing is as bad as finding out your husband is dead.